fedora-python/pep-drafts/pep-A.rst

 =============
 ..
 The technical specification should describe the syntax and semantics of any new language feature.
 The specification should be detailed enough to allow competing, interoperable implementations for at least the current major Python platforms (CPython, Jython, IronPython, PyPy).

 When, for any reason, a standard library module is not to be included with the rest, a file with its name and the extension ``.missing.py`` should be created and placed in the directory the module itself would have occupied.
-This file can contain any Python code, however, it *should* raise ``ModuleNotFoundError`` with a helpful error message.
+This file can contain any Python code, however, it *should* raise a ``ModuleNotFoundError`` with a helpful error message.

 Currently, when Python tries to import a module ``XYZ``, the ``FileFinder`` path hook goes through the entries in ``sys.path``, and in each location looks for a file whose name is ``XYZ`` with one of the valid suffixes (e.g. ``.so``, ..., ``.py``, ..., ``.pyc``).
 The suffixes are tried in order.
 If none of them are found, Python goes on to try the next directory in ``sys.path``.